pst-on-github/homebridge-enocean/README.md

 name | The name of the device.
 This will be the initial name when the device appears in homebridge. manufacturer | The name of the manufacturer of this device.
-Some manufacturers (like Eltako) support special features. model | The name of the model. time | See description in the UI accessoryKind | Allows to override the created accessory.
+Some manufacturers (like Eltako) support special features. model | The name of the model. time | <li>Window Covering: the travel time of the blinds in seconds (default 30 s).</li><li>Contact Sensor: this time the contact is open before the status tampered is active.</li></ul>No effect on other accessories. accessoryKind | Allows to override the created accessory.
 By default (auto) it is  determined by the EEP.

 ## Teach-in